stecrv/tvmaze/README.md

 # MovieFinder

-This project is an exploration for vue3.
+**MovieFinder** is a web application designed to search for movies on the web.
+It serves as a hands-on exploration into the Vue 3 framework.

-This project required 4 days for learning vue3 with the use of official documentation and the help of AI for learning.
+The development journey involved four days of Vue 3 learning, utilizing the official documentation and AI assistance.

-## Requirement
+## Requirements
-use the latest npm (8.19) or yarn (1.22)
+- Use npm version 8.19 or yarn version 1.22.

-## How to run
+## How to Run
-from the project root, open a terminal
+1. Navigate to the project root in your terminal.
-- `yarn install` or `npm install`
+2. Run `yarn install` or `npm install`.
-- `yarn dev` or `npm run dev`
+3. Start the development server with `yarn dev` or `npm run dev`.
-- open the url in the terminal in your browser
+4. Open the displayed URL in your browser.

-# Architectural choice
+## Architectural Choices
-- Vue 3 has been used as the latest version, with composition API to reduce complexity
+- Leveraged **Vue 3**, the latest version, utilizing its composition API to streamline complexity.
-- Every component has his how file, for code splitting.
+- Each component is isolated in its own file to facilitate code splitting.
-- vue-router has been used has official library for routing
+- Employed `vue-router` as the primary library for routing.
-- There are only 2 routes, one for the home page and one to show a movie details.
-- I did some research for state manager and I look at pinia for the most promising candidate.
-- However, I did not use any state manager because the app is very simple
-- Composable has been used to simplify some repetitive code
-- Node has not been used, the app is quite simple to run using only yarn dev
-- To help with style I use barebone style template called skeletron
+- The app features two routes: a homepage and a movie details page.
+- While pinia emerged as a potential state manager during research, no state manager was used due to the app's simplicity.
+- Utilized Composables to reduce redundancy in code.
+- The app doesn't rely on Node; it can be easily run with just `yarn dev`.
+- Incorporated a minimalist style template, **skeletron**, to enhance aesthetics.
-- A search has been added, and also a genre selector to filter the content
+- Features include a search function and a genre selector for content filtering.
-- TV maze is the API BE

-# Next improvements
+- **TV Maze** serves as the backend API.

+## Upcoming Enhancements
-- crete a version with pinia
+- Introduce a version integrated with pinia.
-- create a docker version
+- Roll out a Docker-supported version.